Our Story

 What Do We Fish and Have for the CSF?

-• Salmon - coho, pinks, and sometimes sockeye
+• Salmon – mixture of coho and pinks

 How We Store Our Catch

 Michelle Rose seafood is frozen at sea at the time of capture to ensure we offer the highest quality product.
-Prawns and shrimp are packaged immersed in salt water and and then frozen.
 The salmon is dressed, frozen and glazed in chilled sea water for the freshest taste.

 Our Boat